• Skip to main content

 My husband also loves sunflowers.
 Although this crochet flower bag is for me, I made him Sunflower Crochet Coasters earlier in the year so he can enjoy sunflowers too.

-My crochet sunflower bag tutorial is easy to follow, especially if you know how to do the Crochet Bobble Stitch.
+My crochet sunflower bag pattern is easy to follow, especially if you know how to do the Crochet Bobble Stitch.
 Just be sure to keep track of the correct number of stitches per round—a common slip-up of mine, haha!

 Jump to: